What is Workforce Management?

 Other types of solutions, such as workflow systems, tend to provide information based on activities at a granular level, such as the number of new cases per process being started and can often report on each activity, including who has completed the work.
 Workflow systems rarely do this with regards to customers, products, service level agreements, skills required or skills available, except for the permission skills in the processes or activity.

 The WFM solutions fill this gap.
-Workforce Management focuses on more comprehensive, real-time data, such as:
+Workforce Management software focuses on more comprehensive, real-time data, such as:

 - backlog work in the queues